How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 1. Customized Dispute Information

 You need to include the reason why you’re disputing the chargeback.
-Even if you’re using a generic template to write your dispute letter, ensure the dispute information is customized to the particular chargeback.
+Even if you’re using a generic chargeback response template to write your dispute letter, ensure the dispute information is customized to the particular chargeback.

 Some of the items to include here include: